sandeepkumaar/react-starter-vite/notes/react-router.md

 ### useNavigation
 All navigation events (from Link, Form) are captured and useNavigation hook provides states during the transition

+### useNavigate vs redirect
+Both cause navigation programmatically within code when navigation cannot be done thru Link/Form
+Case - auth/logout redirection, action redirection
+- use redirect inside loader/actions where a Response is expected. redirect is wrapper around Response
+- use usNavigate for other places.

 ## why React Data router ?
 Data router using <Form><Link> with action and loader is providing us a framework to organize the app which in turn